The Best Kolkata Itinerary for 3 days – A mini travel guide

 Where to stay in Kolkata?

-I recommend you to stay in the heart of the city near Esplanade and Park street.
+I recommend you stay in the heart of the city near Esplanade and Park Street.
 However, if you are more interested in a serene location away from the city center, yet close to the newer attractions like Eco Park, you can choose to stay in Salt Lake or New Town.
 Here are some recommendations.

 Hotels in Luxury Range